 - On-Time Payment Bonus.
 The Journey Student Credit Card further rewards timely payment patterns with an on-time payment bonus equivalent to 0.25% of all cash back earned during the payment period.
 This boosts the card’s effective cash back rate to 1.25%, which is higher than most student credit cards’ baseline cash back rates.

 - No Foreign Transaction or Balance Transfer Fees.
 This card doesn’t have balance transfer or foreign transaction fees.
 If you plan to spend a semester abroad or transfer a high-interest balance from another student credit card, this dual perk definitely reduces the cost of doing so.

 - Rewards Rate Capped at 1.25%.
 This card’s rewards rate is capped at 1.25%, even with the on-time payment bonus.
-Although that’s a higher baseline than most other student cards, it’s lower than what’s achievable with tiered spending category cards such as Discover it Chrome for Students (2% cash back on gas station and restaurant purchases, up to $1,000 per quarter) and Upromise MasterCard (2% cash back with department stores and movie theaters, and up to 5% cash back with select online retailers).
+Although that’s a higher baseline than most other student cards, it’s lower than what’s achievable with some other popular student credit cards.

 Every timely payment made with this card demonstrates to Capital One and future credit card issuers that you’re capable of managing credit responsibly.
 In just 5 months, your diligence and self-restraint could pay off with a higher credit line.
 Over a longer period of time, you’ll prove to risk-averse lenders that you’re a good candidate for higher-end cards with more generous rewards and favorable terms.
 And, by then, you likely won’t be eking by on a student budget.